cwendorf/EASI/docs/Examples/README.md

 - Data for the examples are from the _[Introduction to the New Statistics](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_ (_ITNS_; Cumming & Calin-Jageman, 2017)
 - The examples include estimates, plots, significance tests, and effect sizes

+> NOTE: The results of these analyses vary slightly from those presented in _ITNS_ because the two make different statistical assumptions (e.g, heterogeneity of variance, pooled error terms, etc.).

 ### Included Examples

 The **PenLaptop** files analyze an example of a two-group between-subjects (independent-groups) design (see _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
 7):